Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Q3: What’s important to your ideal clients?
 Their values

 What matters to your ideal clients?
 What are their values?
-Are they interested in ecological issues and limiting waste, or buying handmade or from local independent shops?
-Or do they just want to purchase a memorable piece of jewellery for their spouse to celebrate their 25th wedding anniversary, but they don’t have a lot of time and want to be really sure that it’s right for their partner?
+Are they interested in ecological issues and limiting waste, and buying handmade and from local independent shops?
+Or do they want to purchase a memorable piece of jewellery for their spouse to celebrate their 25th wedding anniversary, but they don’t have a lot of time and want to be really sure that it’s right for their partner?

 Trying to persuade somebody who isn’t that interested in you or your work is very hard work.